HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/connections/configuration/cfg_portal_with_cnx/connections_poc/portlet_address/t_connections_portlets_poc_config.md

 The following steps are an example of how you can wire portlets in an application.
 You can apply these steps to wiring any of the HCL Connections portlets in an application.

-1. To configure navigation to community pages, ensure that you have set the correct properties when you define the community page as described in *Mapping a community page to a community*.
+1. To configure navigation to community pages, ensure that you have set the correct properties when you define the community page as described in [Mapping a community page to a community](../../optional_config/community_pages/t_connections_portlets_comm_pages_map.md).

 2. To configure navigation for content not inside a community, or for which a community page does not exist, ensure that you have created default pages for each service as described in *Configuring the portlets on a page*.